 You must be currently funded by the MRC for studies leading to a PhD, in order to be eligible.
 All MRC-funded students registered at Imperial College may apply to the scheme.

 Your application will be assessed by an academic panel.

 Can I apply more than once?

 If you are eligible, there is no limit on the number of applications.
 Applications in more than one category can also be made simultaneously.

 What is the maximum funding I can apply for?

 For the purposes of the Internship or Placement category, this scheme is intended to provide stipend support at your current rate (up to £1,500 per month), of no more than 3 months in duration.
 For all other categories, there is no maximum level, and awards up to 100% of the sum requested can be made.

-For an Internship or Placement application, how do I apply for Interruption of Studies?
+For Internships or Placement application, how do I apply for interuption studies?

 This scheme is intended to provide stipend support at your current rate, for the purposes of Internships and Placements, of no more than 3 months in duration.
 Ideally this is best suited for students who are within writing-up status but prior to submission.
 Students who want to take an Internship or Placement within the first 36 months of their PhD studies, are advised to apply for an Interruption of Studies (IOS).